ArenCarpenter/DCGAN/README.md

 Testing workflow with PyCharm and GitHub Desktop with Keras models.

 Building Deep Convolutional Generative Adversarial Network for practice with workflow.

+Working to identify data sources, possibly using ALL cells from previous work.